Covid 19 coronavirus: 700 close contact traces a day but still no use of Bluetooth tracking

 The NCCS has about 100 people a day in its national call centre, who are split across two shifts operating from 8am until 830pm.
 They are being led by qualified nurses.

-But while are using location tracking via text message to monitor overseas arrivals in self-isolation, there is no indication yet whether the public health units are using bluetooth for contact-tracing, which has been used successfully in other countries including Singapore.
+But while using location tracking via text message to monitor overseas arrivals in self-isolation, there is no indication yet whether the public health units are using bluetooth for contact-tracing, which has been used successfully in other countries, including Singapore.

 Researchers at Oxford Universitypublished a paperlast week that looked at why such technology was urgently needed.